| |

 scientific literature of ground vibration damage and by contractors.
 For this

-reason, you will almost certainly hear that your damages were all pre-existing
+reason, you will almost certainly be told by those working for a contractor that your damages were all pre-existing

 and that you had simply not seen them in the past.